 Any structure you choose for your company will directly impact your reps’ earning potential, so make sure to design it so that commission benchmarks are achievable and sufficiently rewarding.

-Before we explain how to choose the right sales commission structure for your company, let’s look at a few of the most popular ones available to B2B sales teams:
+Before we explain how to choose the right commission-based sales structure for your company, let’s look at a few of the most popular ones available to B2B sales teams:

 Base rate only is probably the simplest sales commission structure.
 Why?
 Because sales reps don’t earn commissions.
 Instead, they’re only paid a standard hourly rate or annual salary.